SchornacklabSLCU/amfinder/README.md

 This variable has to be set for each session.
 As an alternative, you can save the variable in your session configuration file by running: `echo "export DISPLAY=localhost:0.0" >> ~/.bashrc` and reload the configuration (`. ~/.bashrc`).
 The new variable with then be automatically set and does not have to be redefined manually.

+## A typical pipeline<a name="amf"></a>

+1. Predict colonisation on ink-stained root images: `amf predict -net your_CNN1.h5 *jpg`.
+   Note 1: Available parameters can be found in [this section](#amfpred).
+   Note 2: H5 files for trained networks can be found in `trained_networks`.
+2. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image.
+3. Predict intraradical hyphal structures in batch: `amf predict -net your_CNN2.h5 *jpg`.
+4. Convert computer predictions to annotations by running `amfbrowser your_image.jpg` on each image